Data Lakehouse Architecture (EAP)

 2. The TDP converts raw data into engineered Tetra Data by using the raw-to-ids protocol in a Tetra Data Pipeline and stores it in the Data Lakehouse.

-3. Tetra Data is converted to Lakehouse tables (Delta Tables) in an open-source Delta Lake format by using the ids-to-delta protocol in a Tetra Data Pipeline.
+3. Tetra Data is converted to IDS Delta Tables in an open-source Delta Lake format.

 Start Using the Data Lakehouse